LightJason/Java-AgentSpeak/readme.md

 * ```my/size/beliefbase``` number of beliefs within the current beliefbase, generates no event
 * ```my/size/planbase``` number of plans, generates no event
 * ```my/current/plans/``` planname with state [pause|running] as string value

+### Variables

+* variables are written with an upper-case letter at begin
+* thread-safe variables start with @ (at-sign) followed by an upper-case letter

 ## Todos